Ultimate New Brunswick Real Estate Investing Guide for 2026

 Housing

-The average home value growth percentage in New Brunswick for the past ten years is per annum.
-Across the whole state, the average yearly value growth rate over that term has been .
-The 10 year average of yearly residential property appreciation throughout the nation is .
+The average home appreciation percentage in New Brunswick for the recent ten years is annually.
+Across the state, the ten-year annual average has been .
+Across the nation, the per-annum appreciation percentage has averaged .

-Regarding the rental business, New Brunswick shows a median gross rent of .
-The entire state’s median is , and the median gross rent in the country is .
+What concerns the rental industry, New Brunswick shows a median gross rent of .
+The median gross rent level statewide is , while the national median gross rent is .

 Housing Quick Stats